Ngiri-Ngiri

 Ngiri-Ngiri is a commune in the Funa District of Kinshasa, strategically situated in the southern part of the city.
 Covering an area of 3.40 square kilometers, it had a population of 99,292 in December 2008, which increased to an estimated 481,110 by 2015.
 The commune is bounded by Kasa-Vubu Avenue and the Kasa-Vubu commune to the north, Kwilu Street and Bumbu commune to the south, Elengesa Avenue and Kalamu commune to the east, and Liberation Avenue (formerly 24 Novembre) and Bandalungwa commune to the west.

-Established in 1957 at the base of the Kalamu and Kasa-Vubu hills, Ngiri-Ngiri is administratively divided into 9 neighbourhoods.
-Originally built on non-aedificandi sites prone to flooding and erosion, it is predominantly inhabited by low-income communities.
+Established in 1957 at the base of the Kalamu and Kasa-Vubu hills, Ngiri-Ngiri is administratively divided into 9 quartiers (quarters).
+Originally built on Non ædificandi sites prone to flooding and erosion, it is predominantly inhabited by low-income communities.
 The local economy is supported by agriculture, market gardening, industry, and recreational activities.

 Geography

 Ngiri-Ngiri experiences a tropical hot and humid climate characterized by two distinct seasons: a rainy season lasting approximately eight months (from mid-September to mid-May) and a dry season.
 The average annual precipitation in Kinshasa is around 1,500 mm, and the average temperature ranges from 22.5 to 25 C. Torrential rains often result in flooding and material damage in the commune due to inadequate maintenance and cleaning of gutters and water collectors.
 The issue is exacerbated by water runoff from neighboring communes, including Selembao and Bumbu.
 Efforts to address these challenges have been made through environmental sanitation projects and the construction of gutters and collectors, notably under a partnership with Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), a German development agency, as part of the PARIC 1 initiative.
 Additional infrastructure improvements, including the rehabilitation of roads and schools, have been carried out under the "Five Construction Sites of the Republic" program.

 Ngiri-Ngiri is situated on clayey-sandy soil, which lacks exploitable raw materials.
 The dominant agricultural activity in the commune is the cultivation of legumes.
 It is traversed by two rivers: the Mfimi (Basoko) River along Avenue de Libération (formerly 24 November) to the west, and the Kalamu River to the east, which forms the border with the commune of Kalamu.